vectrlab/apex-stats-modules/README.md

 APEX STATS is a work in progress!
 We are taking an iterative, instructor-centered design approach.
 Your feedback about what is working and not working in APEX STATS will be used to help improve the project.

-To get started, check out the instructor guide.
+To get started, check out the <a href="https://colab.research.google.com/github/vectrlab/apex-stats-modules/blob/main/Instructor_Guide.ipynb">instructor guide</a>.